ktk-2005/Feedbacker-Forum/docs/slack.md

 ## Installing Slack app

 In section `Install App` click `Install App to Workspace`-button and authorize Slack app's installment to specified Slack workspace.
 Now Slack is ready to be used with Feedbacker Forum.

+## Sending the first Slack message through the bot

+When Slack app is up and running, go to running Feedbacker Forum instance dev dashboard and click `Sign in With Slack`.
+Afterwards container instances and survey edit pages show Slack icon or `Share in Slack` button.
+Clicking these buttons share the container instance on webhook's Slack channel.